TJ Perenara: 2019

 Starting the season alongside club captain Dane Coles, Perenara had to assume the captaincy when Coles was injured.
 Under his leadership, the Hurricanes suffered a loss to the Crusaders and a draw with the Chiefs, which was further fractionalized by a second loss to the Crusaders at home on 29 March.
-From Round 8 on, the Hurricanes enjoyed an unbroken run of victories until Round 14, when the Jaguares South American side defeated them for the first time ever, 20-28 in Wellington.
-Perenara was rejoined by Dane Coles for the sides tour of South Africa, where two wins boosted the side's chances, as they would end the regular season with a 29-24 win over the Blues that earned a home quarterfinal game against the Bulls.
-His side won that game 35-28, but it would see the Hurricanes face the Crusaders in the Super Rugby semifinals.
-Losing that game 30-26 in Christchurch, Perenara would demonstrate that a late interference by Sam Whitelock would influence his team ending the 'Canes 2019 season run.
+From Round 8 on, the Hurricanes enjoyed an unbroken run of victories until Round 14, when the Jaguares South American side defeated them for the first time ever, 20–28 in Wellington.
+Perenara was rejoined by Dane Coles for the sides tour of South Africa, where two wins boosted the side's chances, as they would end the regular season with a 29–24 win over the Blues that earned a home quarterfinal game against the Bulls.
+His side won that game 35–28, but it would see the Hurricanes face the Crusaders in the Super Rugby semifinals.
+Losing that game 30–26 in Christchurch, Perenara would demonstrate that a late interference by Sam Whitelock would influence his team ending the 'Canes 2019 season run.
 Perenara was widely regarded as the Hurricanes' Most Valuable Player of the 2019 Super Rugby season.

 Perenara played nine tests for New Zealand in 2019, including five at the 2019 Rugby World Cup, where the All Blacks finished in third place.
 He was awarded the IRP Try of the Year in 2019, finishing a well executed team try, during New Zealand's 71-9 Pool Stage win over Namibia.

 Leading of the haka

+Perenara leading the Haka in 2018.

 Of the 87 tests he played in Perenara was the haka leader in 58 of them; this is the most for any player since the introduction of Kapa o Pango in 2005 and surpassed that of Piri Weepu in the test versus England in Dunedin 2024 when Perenara had led the haka 52 times.
 By the end of his All Blacks career 28 times he had led the Ka Mate version of the haka and 30 times the newer Kapa o Pango haka.